oyeb/phoenix/docs/write-a-bot-python.md

-# Writing a bot (in Python)
+# Writing a bot (in Python3)

-You can technically write a bot in any language, but we only have Python2 API ready.
+You can technically write a bot in any language, but we only have Python(2 and 3) API ready.
 We'll go through the entire code step by step.

 ## Prerequisites

 + You should have read the `gameRules.md` and `diff-agario-bitjitsu.md`
-+ You should know Python.
++ You should know Python(2 or 3 which ever you want to use).

 ## Explanation
 The basic bot comes in a nice structure.

 ```
-python2/
+python3/
 └── src
     ├── botapi.py
     ├── __init__.py